The Missouri Association of Manufacturers (MAM) is an independent, non-governmental, voluntary

 7. Health Care

-MAM recognizes that health care continues to be one of business’ largest costs and supports initiatives, policies or programs that make the delivery of health care services more accessible, less costly and more efficient.
+MAM recognizes that health care continues to be one of the business’ largest costs and supports initiatives, policies or programs that make the delivery of health care services more accessible, less costly and more efficient.

 MAM supports health care reform that focuses on wellness and preventative care and encourages consumer accountability.
 MAM supports the development of public/private health care partnerships between providers, insurers, government and employers to demonstrate innovative ways to help employers to provide incentives for wellness and maintain health care benefits for their employees without shifting costs of the uninsured disproportionately to employers already providing coverage.